About Christina Sadler

 Hi there, I’m Christina, I'm the person behind Maker Who Doesn’t Make.
 I’m an abstract artist based in Gloucester.

-I am represented by Wychwood Art Gallery and you can also find my art at Saatchi Art.
+I graduated with a First Class degree in Fine Art and am represented by Wychwood Art Gallery and you can also find my art at Saatchi Art.

 First Class Honours